AFLplusplus/AFLplusplus/README.md

 a CI, then also set `export AFL_CMPLOG_ONLY_NEW=1` and `export AFL_FAST_CAL=1`.

 You can also use different fuzzers.
-If you are using afl spinoffs or afl conforming fuzzers, then just use the same -o directory and give it a unique `-S` name.
+If you are using AFL spinoffs or AFL conforming fuzzers, then just use the same -o directory and give it a unique `-S` name.
 Examples are:
  * [Fuzzolic](https://github.com/season-lab/fuzzolic)